fredx181/yradio/README.md

 ```
 And run 'yradio' from yradio directory

-Or: Download .zip
+Or: Download ZIP
-Extract and run 'yradio' from yradio directory
+Extract and run 'yradio' from yradio-master directory

 ![yradio](YRadio.png)